eddiebergman/nvim-treesitter-pyfold/README.md

-# nvim-treesitter-pyfold (WIP)
+# nvim-treesitter-pyfold
+Folding is a great way to declutter the screen from irrelevant context but overfolding can be equally annoying.
-A lua based module for nvim-treesitter, sets sane folding defaults and provides an optional foldtext.
+Hence, a lua based module for nvim-treesitter, setting some sane folding defaults and provides an optional foldtext.

-### Installation
+## Installation
 Using your favourite package manager
 ```lua
 # vim-plug